mlflow/mlflow/docs/source/tracking.rst

         --serve-artifacts \
         --artifacts-only

-Using a tracking server configured in ``--artifacts-only`` mode for any tasks aside from those concerned with artifact handling (i.e., model logging, loading models, logging artifacts, listing artifacts, etc.) will return an HTTPError.
+Using an MLflow server configured in ``--artifacts-only`` mode for any tasks aside from those concerned with artifact handling (i.e., model logging, loading models, logging artifacts, listing artifacts, etc.) will return an HTTPError.
 See the following example of a client REST call in Python attempting to list experiments from a server that is configured in ``--artifacts-only`` mode: